 - General health

-Each of the aforementioned needs to be mentioned in your article to provide a good semantic, LSI, and topical relevancy score that will be highly impactful when it comes to ranking your post on Google.
+Each of the aforementioned needs to be mentioned in your article to provide an excellent semantic, LSI, and topical relevancy score that will be highly impactful when ranking your post on Google.

-Keep in mind that each of the aforementioned is their own “sub-topics” and can easily be explored in depth in their own blog posts.
-What we are looking to do in this scenario is simply mention them, and perhaps explore the topic with a paragraph, ideally linking to a relevant blog post (on or off your website) that explores the topic in depth.
+Remember that each of the aforementioned is their own “sub-topics” and can easily be explored in depth in their blog posts.
+What we are looking to do in this scenario is mention them, and perhaps explore the topic with a paragraph, ideally linking to a relevant blog post (on or off your website) that explores the topic in depth.

 All other things being equal, Google wants to rank the page that provides the most well-rounded and useful article to the end-user.

-This includes the use of authoritative and recommended links (both internal to your site and to other external resources), using various multi-media to cover the topic, and providing a broad scope of relevant and useful information for the user to further explore.
+This includes using authoritative and recommended links (internal to your site and to other external resources), using various multi-media to cover the topic, and providing a broad scope of relevant and useful information for the user to explore further.

 But what about the actual “Keyword Density” on the page?